Aspsine/EditTextInListView/README.md

 	// why?
 	//
 	// note: ListView has a very elegant recycle algorithm.
 So views in ListView is not reliable.
-	//       Especially in the case EditText as an item of ListView.
+	//       Especially in this case, EditText is an item of ListView.
 Software input window may cause
-	//       the ListView onLayout() lead adapter's getView() invoke many times.
+	//       ListView's relayout lead adapter's getView() invoke many times.
 	//       Above all if we change EditText's focus state directly in EditText level(not in Adapter).
-	//       The focus state must be messed up when the particularly view reused in other position.
+	//       The focus state may be messed up when the particularly view reused in other position.
 	//
 	//       So using data source control View's state is the core to deal with this problem. if (line.isFocus()) {